 Inventory valuation is the accounting process used to calculate the value of a business’s inventory.
 This involves determining the cost associated with the item at each stage of production.

-4. Weighted Average Cost: Takes the average cost of all the goods available for sale during the accounting period.
+- Weighted Average Cost: This takes the average cost of all the goods available for sale during the accounting period.

 Effective inventory valuation ensures accurate financial statements and plays a significant role in a company’s profitability reporting.
 It’s an integral element of managing a manufacturing business as it determines the cost of the goods sold and affects both the balance sheet and income statement.